kent-map/kent/19c/19c-cuffay-biography/README.md

 #

 In 1788, the Chartist leader, William Cuffay,was born at Brompton, near Chatham.
 He was the eldest child of Chatham and Julianna Cuffay.
-His father, Chatham, was born on the island of St Kitts in 1755 and became a cook on a British Navy warship; his mother Julianna came from Gillingham.
-In 1772, Chatham moved to Medway.
-He was no longer enslaved; and may have bought his freedom before making the voyage.[^ref1] In February of that year, they were baptised at St Mary’s Church, Chatham.
-Chatham took his new name from the town in which they found themselves.
-In 1786, Chatham Cuffay and Julianna Fox were married in a church in Gillingham (Medway Council).
+His father, Chatham, was born on the island of St Kitts in 1755, and became a cook on a British Navy warship;[^ref1] his mother Julianna came from Gillingham.
+In 1772, Chatham moved to Medway and was baptised at St Mary’s Church, Chatham.
+Chatham took his new name from the town in which he found himself.
+In 1786, Chatham Cuffay and Julianna Fox were married at St Mary Magdalene Church in Gillingham.[^ref2]

 William suffered from ill health due to a “deformed” spine and shins from birth (Staffordshire University Libraries).
 Moreover, William grew to be only 4 foot 11, just under half a foot shorter than the average man of the time.
 William grew up in and around the Chatham dockyard, where his father worked as a  cook on naval ships.
 William was the oldest of six children.
 He had four brothers and one sister.
 Unfortunately, William’s youngest brother John died as an infant (Ancestry).
 When William was around 12, his father arranged for himto train as an apprentice tailor..
 The seven years of training helped supplement the family's income and provided William a valuable education equiping him with the required skill for the trade.
 After he completed his apprenticeship, he worked at ‘Acworth and Matthews’ which was on Chatham high street (The Standard May 1848, quoting the Kent Gazette).